About your DC benefits

 Your defined contribution or DC benefits build up based on contributions (from you and Credit Suisse) and investment returns.

-If you stop contributing to your DC benefits (this would generally be because you leave Credit Suisse and go to work elsewhere) their value continues to change in line with the performance of your chosen investments.
+When you stop contributing to your DC benefits their value continues to change in line with the performance of your chosen investments.
 (The value of your benefits may increase or decrease, depending on investment performance, and is not guaranteed.
 You could get back less than the amount you paid in.)

-You can change your investment choices at any time on the Fidelity PlanViewer website, even if you have left Credit Suisse.
+You can change your investment choices at any time on the Fidelity PlanViewer website.
 Visit the Do it online page.

 Provide a pension for yourself by buying an annuity (a policy that pays an income for the rest of your life) from an insurance company.
 You would have access to a wide choice of providers and a range of different kinds of pension.